Joseph Treffry: Par harbour

-However, as Cornwall was geographically isolated from the industries of London and the Northwest, and as there were minimal port facilities through the narrow streets of Fowey, Treffry needed to find new means of distributing his tin ore.
-In 1828 he drew up plans for a new safe harbour at Par, and by 1829 Treffry had built a twelve thousand foot breakwater on Spit Reef, losing three of his own ships.
+However, Cornwall's geographic isolation from London and the Northwest, combined with Fowey's inadequate port facilities, led Treffry to find new means of distributing his tin oren 1828 he drew up plans for a new safe harbour at Par, and by 1829 Treffry had built a twelve thousand foot breakwater on Spit Reef, losing three of his own ships.
 In 1833, the first ship docked at Par Harbour, which could accommodate fifty vessels of two hundred tons.
 Par Harbour is still working today, having been sold to English China Clays in 1964.

 Transport

 When the harbour opened, Treffry opened Par Consuls on the mount behind Par and build a double incline tramway to link it to Par harbour.
 This became his first venture into land transport, constructing inclines and Treffry Tramways to link with the canal up the valley to Ponts Mill and an inclined plane railway to the Fowey Consols mine on Penpillick Hill – taking tin ore out to the harbour, and coal in to power the steam engines.
 To bring water power to the mine he built a leat from Luxulyan along the west side of the valley.
 He also acquired the moribund port of Newquay and land and mines in the area of Goss Moor, and planned to link them by a railway system.